josephsenior/Grinta-Agent/evaluation/benchmarks/swe_bench/SWE-rebench.md

 - **[`nebius/SWE-rebench-leaderboard`](https://huggingface.co/datasets/nebius/SWE-rebench-leaderboard)** – updatable benchmark used for [leaderboard evaluation](https://swe-rebench.com/leaderboard).
 - **[`nebius/SWE-rebench`](https://huggingface.co/datasets/nebius/SWE-rebench)** – full dataset with **21,302 tasks**, suitable for training or large-scale offline evaluation.

-This document explains how to run OpenHands on SWE-rebench, using the leaderboard split as the main example.
+This document explains how to run Forge on SWE-rebench, using the leaderboard split as the main example.
 To run on the full dataset, simply replace the dataset name.

 ## Setting Up